ericsix-splunk/Splunk_Essentials_For_Telco/README.txt

 Email us : telco@splunk.com

-Or find on on Slack!
+Or find us on Slack!

 #telco-community on Splunk Slack